 Number of employees : 22,000

 Products & Services: BBC News, Sport, Weather CBBC and CBeebies, iPlayer and BBC Sounds, BBC Red Button and our vast archive.
-BBC World Service television, radio and online on more than 40 languages
+BBC World Service television, radio, and online in more than 40 languages

 BBC Fun Facts: In 1985, the BBC hired freelance reporter Duncan Campbell to dig up the details of several things and events the British government was hiding from its citizens.
 The BBC ended up with a six-part series it called Secret Society.